Vegetarianism and wine: Vegan and vegetarian alternative fining agents

 As an alternative to animal products, carbon, bentonite, a clay mineral, and polyvinylpolypyrrolidone are the most common to be used to clarify wine.
 In Australia, winemakers are required to list the use of potential allergens such as casein and albumin on the label.
 Still, they are not obliged to list the use of other animal-based fining agents such as gelatin or isinglass.
 In the EU, regulations only stipulate that wines fined using milk or egg products (both allergens) must be clearly labelled.

 Some winemakers believe that fining removes desirable flavours and aromas and instead let the wine's sediments settle naturally, which is a time-consuming process.
 Natural wines are a growing trend, which are unfiltered by their very nature.

-Labeling requirements
+Labelling requirements

 It is not required for products to disclose whether they are vegan/vegetarian or not.
-Even products that choose to label their products with titles, are not required to show proof that they are free of animal byproducts, animal testing, or any form of animal exploitation.
-In the United States, it is not required that alcohol labels disclose even major allergens.
-There was a proposal submitted by the Tax and Trade Bureau in 2006 to mandate the labeling of major allergens such as milk, eggs, and fish included in the production of wine (whether it is filtered out or not).
+Even products that choose to label their products with titles are not required to show proof that they are free of animal byproducts, animal testing, or any form of animal exploitation.
+In 2006, a proposal was submitted to the Tax and Trade Bureau to mandate the labelling of major allergens such as milk, eggs, and fish included in the production of wine (whether it is filtered out or not).